tmrhombus/myvote/README.md

 # myvote
-how much is your vote worth compared to one person one vote
+how much is your vote worth compared to what it would be in a one person one vote system?  this script calculates the relative strength of a vote in different states using the functions:

+relative votes = fraction of total vote with electoral college / fraction of total vote in one person one vote system = A / B

+A = ( 1 / state population ) * ( number of electoral votes for state / total number of electoral votes for all states )

+B = 1 / total US population

 use as ``python votecalc.py`` then enter a state name (use tab complete to find it, or type "all" for all states)

+yes, we assume that everyone votes, which is wrong

 ## example output:
 ```